Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Experiments

-\textbf{Impact of the Inference Time.} Recent studies~\cite{DeepSeekAI2025DeepSeekR1IR, openai2024gpto1, qin2024o1, huang2024o1} have demonstrated that inference-time scaling plays a crucial role in enhancing model performance on complex tasks.
-Building upon these, we take a step to examine how the model’s inference time varies with increasing task complexity.
-Since the internal reasoning process of O1 is inaccessible, we use the response latency to measure for the inference time.
+\textbf{Impact of the Inference Time.} It is demonstrated in ~\citep{DeepSeekAI2025DeepSeekR1IR, openai2024gpto1, qin2024o1, huang2024o1} that inference-time scaling plays a crucial role in enhancing model performance on reasoning tasks.
+Building upon these, we take a step to examine how the model’s inference time varies as the complexity of reasoning tasks increases.
+According to related methods, we use the response latency to measure the inference time.
 The results are presented in Figure~\ref{fig:ablation-infer}.
-We observe that as task complexity increases, the model tends to engage in deeper reasoning.
-However, in tasks at \texttt{Level-3} (i.e., planning), where the model can only solve problems of relatively low complexity, simply increasing inference time is insufficient to compensate for the model’s inherent limitations.
+We observe that at the low-level count task, as task complexity increases, the model tends to engage in deeper reasoning and can effectively maintain relatively stable and high accuracy.
+However, in high-level tasks (i.e., planning), even though the model’s inference time increases, it still fails to solve the more complex cases.
+This indicates that simply increasing inference time is insufficient to compensate for the model’s inherent limitations in high-level reasoning.